MystenLabs/sui/SECURITY.md

 # Introduction

 We appreciate your participation in keeping the Sui network secure.
-Please read all details on how to report an issue, what bug bounties are available, and who is eligible for bounties.
+This doc includes details on Sui's Bug Bounty Program, including information on how to report an issue, what bug bounties are available, and who is eligible for bounties.

 The program is run in partnership with [Immunefi](https://immunefi.com/).
 More information is available on [their site](https://immunefi.com/bounty/sui/).

-If you have any questions or concerns, please contact [support@immunefi.com](mailto:support@immunefi.com).
+If you have any questions or concerns, contact [support@immunefi.com](mailto:support@immunefi.com).

 # Reporting and response process

-All reports must be sent using Immunefi’s [secure dashboard](https://bugs.immunefi.com/). **Please DO NOT report a security issue using GitHub, email, or Discord.**
+All reports must be sent using Immunefi’s [secure dashboard](https://bugs.immunefi.com/). **DO NOT report a security issue using GitHub, email, or Discord.**

 You should receive an acknowledgement of your report within 48 hours for critical vulnerabilities and 96 hours for all other vulnerabilities.

-If you do not get a response, please contact support@immunefi.com.
-Please DO NOT include attachments or provide detail regarding the security issue.
+If you do not get a response, contact support@immunefi.com.
+DO NOT include attachments or provide detail regarding the security issue.

-If you are reporting something outside the scope of Immunefi's Bug Bounty Program for Sui, please contact security@sui.io
+If you are reporting something outside the scope of Immunefi's Bug Bounty Program for Sui, contact [security@sui.io](mailto:security@sui.io)

 # Bug bounties

 The Sui Foundation offers bug bounties for security issues found at different levels of severity.
-If a vulnerability is found, please follow the process detailed above to report the issue.
+If a vulnerability is found, follow the process detailed above to report the issue.
 All bug reports must come with a [testnet](https://github.com/MystenLabs/sui/tree/testnet) Proof-of-Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 You do not need to have a fix in order to submit a report or receive a bounty.

 ## Assets in scope